Make a sensory bin for your kids to explore and give yourself a well-deserved break while they play independently.

-If you are wondering why you would ever want to give your child such a messy invitation to play, read how beneficial sensory bins are to a child’s development here.
-Check back for more ideas as this page is updated regularly.
+If you are wondering why you would ever want to give your child such a messy invitation to play, you will want to read how beneficial an educational sensory bin can be to a child’s development here: “Are Sensory Bins Really Worth the Mess?”.

 Some links on this page may be affiliate links, which means that if you click on them, I may make a tiny bit of money, at no extra cost to you.

 For this simple bin, I used a plastic serving platter from the dollar store as a container.

 I colored rice green, pink and purple.
 (Learn how to easily color rice).

 Then I added in a bag of pink, purple and mint green pompoms and a bag of sparkly mini pompoms from